 Your smartphone is a very powerful surveillance device that knows almost everything about you.
 For iOS, the collected data generally stays locally on your device, while an Android phone, depending on your settings, might share plenty of data directly with Google.

 In both cases review your privacy settings for the phone and the browser and decide for yourself to what extend you want to share your emails, web activities, location history, contacts, calendar etc.

 If you have a Google account, it is worth doing the Privacy Checkup.
 It allows you to manage your personal data, update what you share with friends and customize the type of ads Google shows you.

-In Google’s Activity Controls, you can also control exactly what activities you want ot associate with your account to personalise your experience.
+In Google’s Activity Controls, you can also control exactly what activities you want ot associate with your account to personalize your experience.

 Further, under My Activity, you can find information about all your searches, content views and locations you have visited.
 On this platform, you can delete some or all of your previous activities.

 For more information on how to manage and delete your data stored by Google, click here.

 The situation on social media is slightly different as posts are by nature already public to some extend.
 Just be aware that you share not only with your friends and followers but also with the entire ad industry and not only what you post and like but every website you visit that has the respective share button.
 This corresponds to 90% of all web pages.

 Passwords are still the number one security risk for your online privacy.
 It is save to assume that your email address – and hence login – is already common knowledge so all it takes to get access to the majority of your accounts are your passwords.